 Commissioning data-driven research to guide practices in specific fields.
 While the demographic data provide one entry point, several of our programs are pursuing complementary research that can support greater understanding and more inclusive practices.
 Our Performing Arts Program, for example, participates with peer funders in related data coding projects specific to the arts sector and gathers county-level demographic data in the Bay Area to help guide how and where to build new relationships.
 Our Cyber Initiative is investing in efforts to better understand the demographics of the specific field it has been working to build at the nexus of national security and technology.
-Our Global Development & Population Program has been examining geographic patterns in funding—finding, for example, that just 20% of annual grant dollars were awarded to organizations based in Africa, Latin America, or Asia; with more intentional efforts, the program team raised that figure to 30% last year, and it has made continuing this shift central to its ongoing and future work.
+Our Global Development & Population Program has been examining geographic patterns in funding — finding, for example, that just 20 percent of annual grant dollars were awarded to organizations based in Africa, Latin America, or Asia; with more intentional efforts, the program team raised that figure to 30 percent last year, and it has made continuing this shift central to its ongoing and future work.

 Expanding our networks to connect with new potential grantees and building deeper relationships with grantees serving diverse communities.
 Our Education Program, which has among the most diverse grantee portfolios in the foundation, is working to continue that trend with hopes of seeing, in future demographic reports, greater diversity on gender identity, increased representation of men of color at all levels, and increases in women on grantee boards and senior staff, among other changes.
 Considering new ways to source and build relationships with new grantees is a key consideration.
 For our U.S. Democracy program, the results of our demographic data collection has led the team to widen what has been a primary focus on ideological and political diversity to include more attention to race, ethnicity, and gender in its relationship-building, learning, and networking.